tmtsoftware/esw-gateway-ui-example/docs/src/main/flows/submit-commands.md

-# Adding Submit Command Example
+# Adding a Submit Command

-In this use case, we want to send a command (Setup/Observe) to an Assembly/HCD from the UI application via Gateway server.
+In this part of the tutorial, we want to send a Setup Command to an Assembly from the UI application via Gateway server.

 Visit [here](https://tmtsoftware.github.io/csw/$csw-version$/params/commands.html) to learn more about commands.

-Visit [here](https://tmtsoftware.github.io/csw/$csw-version$/commons/create-component.html) to learn more about Assembly / HCD components.
+Visit [here](https://tmtsoftware.github.io/csw/$csw-version$/commons/create-component.html) to learn more about components.

 ## Start an Assembly using esw-shell

-Before moving ahead, if you have not started backend services.
-Then let's start backend services by following @ref:[this](./base-flow.md#starting-backend-services) steps.

-Now, lets setup an assembly using esw-shell utility.
-It starts an ammonite repl with basic api's for us to orchestrate the backend services.
+We will use the esw-shell utility to create and start a simple Assembly.
+The esw-shell is a REPL application that provides numerous tools for TMT programming.
+Visit [here](https://tmtsoftware.github.io/esw/$esw-version$/eswshell/esw-shell.html) to learn more about the esw-shell utility.

 ```bash
 cs install esw-shell